 Is your dog scared of Fireworks?

-With Halloween and Bonfire Night fast approaching many dog owners will be dreading the forthcoming few months.
-Having seen first hand how terrified many dogs are of Fireworks, I have put together some top tips for helping your canine companion not only survive but also ways to help them eventually relax.
+Having seen first-hand how terrified many dogs are of Fireworks, I have put together some top tips for helping your canine companion not only survive but also ways to help them eventually relax.

 REMEMBER, Remember your dog this November